 The optical configuration of the O3 Advanced Virgo is a power-recycled interferometer with Fabry-Perot cavities as shown in figure~\ref{fig:itfconfig}.
 All the mirrors of the interferometer are suspended to a chain of pendulums for seismic isolation.
 The last suspension stage is a monolithic silica fiber fused to the mirror on one side and attached to a marionette on the upper side (see section \ref{sec:longitudinal_actuation}). \\

-The input beam is provided by a laser with a wavelength $\lambda = 1064\ \textrm{nm}$.
+The input beam is provided by a laser with a wavelength $\lambda = 1064\ \text{nm}$.
 The power at the input of the interferometer during O3 was about 25~W. The finesse of the 3-km long Fabry-Perot cavities in the arms was~450.
 The resulting increase of light power in the arms induced input mirrors deformation and required a Thermal Compensation System that was not used during~O2.
-The readout of the interferometer main output signal is based on homodyne (or DC) detection~\cite{TheVirgo:2014hva} and the used photodiode signal is proportional to the interferometer differential arm length.
+The readout of the interferometer main output signal is based on homodyne (or DC) detection~\cite{TheVirgo:2014hva} and the used photodiode signal is proportional to the interferometer differential arm length (so-called DARM).
 A small differential arm length offset is needed for the homodyne detection technique.
-This offset has been reduced during the Virgo commissioning periods, reducing the power impinging on the photodiodes.
+To reduce some noise coupling, this offset has been reduced during the Virgo commissioning period before the start of O3, reducing the power impinging on the photodiodes.
 As a consequence, the analog readout electronics has been adapted.